daryldelrosario/rock-paper-scissors/README.md

 ## Updates
 ### Thursday, October 27, 2022
-* 1119pm: Completed the Rock Paper Scissors via JavaScript only
+* 1119pm: Completed the Rock Paper Scissors using JavaScript only